Asylum seekers with apathetic refugee children: Debate

 The debate involved several doctors, reporters, and activists who all engaged with the goal of understanding whether the children were simulating or if they were victims of severe abuse.
-According to an article published in Svenska Dagbladet by chief physician Hans Bendz, simulation is a known phenomena and it is not impossible in the case of the apathetic children.
-A study conducted in 2016 stated that the children were either catatonic as a result of psychogenic stress due to waiting for asylum or that they were a victims of malingering by proxy, rendering them unable to eat, drink or talk.
+According to an article published in Svenska Dagbladet by chief physician Hans Bendz, simulation is a known phenomenon and it is not impossible in the case of the apathetic children.
+A study conducted in 2016 stated that the children were either catatonic as a result of psychogenic stress due to waiting for asylum or that they were victims of malingering by proxy, rendering them unable to eat, drink or talk.

 The hypothesis was that the children had become severely catatonic once they had found out that they were being deported as families lacked asylum.
 The Swedish Social and Health Authority, in its Guidelines on Uppgivenhets Syndrome published in 2013, writes that a patient is not completely healthy until the family has received a permanent residence permit.

 However, the debate continued over the origin of the phenomena.
 Swedish doctor Henry Ascher, together with Anders Hjern, claimed that it was due to trauma related to being refugees.
 This thesis was supported by Gellert Tamas.
 The phenomena was titled as an epidemic.
 In an open letter signed by 42 psychiatrists, they demanded that the government stop promoting child abuse by not granting permanent residence.
 In 2004, the government initiated a state investigation with the goal of analyzing and surveying the prevalence of the condition but reporters from Sveriges Radio accused the state investigators of lying.